qyralabs/mcp-security-overview/docs/architecture-principles.md

 **Problem:** "Just tell the AI not to do bad things"

-**Reality:** Prompt injection bypasses instructions.
+**Reality:** Instructions can be bypassed via prompt injection.

+**Lesson:** Security must be enforced at the infrastructure level, not via prompts.

 ---

 ### Security as an Afterthought

-**Problem:** Adding security controls post-deployment
+**Problem:** Adding security controls after system design

-**Reality:** Architectural decisions constrain security capabilities.
+**Reality:** Fundamental architectural decisions constrain security capabilities.

+**Lesson:** Security requirements should inform architecture from the start.

 ---

-### Assuming Intent Equals Action
+### Assuming Intent Equals Safety

-**Problem:** "The AI meant well"
+**Problem:** "The AI didn't mean to cause harm"

-**Reality:** Intent analysis is probabilistic.
-Enforce controls regardless.
+**Reality:** Unintentional harm is still harm.

+**Lesson:** Enforce controls regardless of perceived intent.

 ---

 ### Treating AI as Deterministic

-**Problem:** Expecting consistent behavior
+**Problem:** Expecting consistent behavior across identical inputs

+**Reality:** LLM outputs are probabilistic and context-dependent.

-**Reality:** Non-determinism requires statistical validation, not unit tests.
+**Lesson:** Security validation requires statistical methods, not deterministic testing.

 ---

 ### Single-Layer Defense

-**Problem:** "Our LLM filter catches everything"

-**Reality:** Adversarial examples will bypass single-layer defenses.
+**Problem:** Relying entirely on one security mechanism

+**Reality:** All security controls have edge cases and failure modes.

+**Lesson:** Multiple independent layers are necessary.

 ---

 ## Implementation Notes

-This document describes principles and architectural patterns, not specific implementations.
+This document describes principles and architectural considerations, not specific implementations.

 Actual systems will vary based on:
 - Deployment environment
 - Risk tolerance
 - Regulatory requirements
 - Operational constraints
-- Scale requirements
+- Scale and performance requirements

-The patterns described here represent production-validated approaches, but are not prescriptive.
+The principles described here represent patterns observed across production deployments, but are not prescriptive.

 ---